Girth Alternative for Subgroups of PL_o(I): Towers and Exemplary Towers: Review of C.Bleak's Results

-In the proof of Theorem 1, as a crucial tool, we use the result of C.Bleak on the existence of arbitrarily high towers in a non-solvable subgroup of $PL_o(I)$ ([Bl]).
-The following notions have been borrowed from [Bl] (we use slightly different terminology; our definition of a tower differs from the one in [Bl]):
+In the proof of Theorem 1.2, as a crucial tool, we use the result of C.Bleak on the existence of arbitrarily high towers in a non-solvable subgroup of $PL_o(I)$ ([Bl]).
+First, we would like to introduce the following notions essentially borrowed from [Bl], with a slightly different terminology.